MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/surface-team-driver-development-best-practices.md

 11. Not following the rules of handling IRPs.
 See [Errors in Handling Cleanup and Close Operations](https://docs.microsoft.com/windows-hardware/drivers/kernel/errors-in-handling-cleanup-and-close-operations).

 ### Synchronization

 1. Holding locks for code that doesn't need protection.
 Do not hold a lock for an entire function when only a small number of operations needs to be protected.
 2. Calling out of drivers with locks held.
-Primary causes of deadlocks.
+This is the primary causes of deadlocks.
 3. Using interlocked primitives to create a locking scheme instead of using appropriate system provided locking primitives such as mutex, semaphore and spinlocks.
 See [Introduction to Mutex Objects](https://docs.microsoft.com/windows-hardware/drivers/kernel/introduction-to-mutex-objects), [Semaphore Objects](https://docs.microsoft.com/windows-hardware/drivers/kernel/semaphore-objects) and [Introduction to Spin Locks](https://docs.microsoft.com/windows-hardware/drivers/kernel/introduction-to-spin-locks).